AN OPERATION TO ACTIVATE ANOTHER DXCC FOR THE FIRST TIME ON 6M EME

 rarely be pointing.

 My equipment is described in detail here.
 As you can see from reviewing the results on my web pages from previous 6m EME DXpeditions, many contacts were made with single yagi horizon-only stations.
-The smallest station contacted from all the DXCC so far was N3CXV with his single 6M5X yagi.
-If you have a good yagi, good ground gain, a quiet QTH, good power and lots of patience, we should be able to complete!
+The smallest station contacted from all the DXCC so far was N3CXV with his single 6M5X yagi (and 8877 amplifier) and extremely short, low loss feedline.
+If you have a good yagi, good ground gain, a quiet QTH, good power and lots of patience, we should be able to complete, even if you are a horizon-only single yagi station!

 If you copy me, please spot me on the DX Cluster so people will know the correct grid locator, as well as the frequency and my status.
-I will diligently try to be QRV during all my moonsets as published on the operating schedule.
-The antenna should be installed at a height of 40' above the ocean, and it will soon become clear after a few moonsets and moonrises which elevations are best for my ground gain lobes and what effects, if any, the trees to the west of my antenna have.
+I will diligently try to be QRV during all my moonrises and moonsets as published on the operating schedule.
+The antenna will be installed at a height of 44' above the ocean, and it will soon become clear after a few moonsets and moonrises which elevations are best for my ground gain lobes and what effects, if any, the trees to the east and west of my antenna have (in terms of attenuation and also as possible obstructions preventing aiming in certain azimuths/elevations).
 Please watch the ON4KST EME CHAT page and/or the DX Cluster for updates on what people are copying and when.

 Please keep calling me even if you copy me working someone else.
 As long as you are not on the same frequency as the other station, you will not be interfering with them.
 Please coordinate your calling frequency with others on the ON4KST EME CHAT page to prevent interfering with each other - ideally, stations should be spread out every 200 Hz.
 I try to decode all callers every receive sequence, and I make a note of each caller and their DF (or "offset:") so I can reply to you as soon as I am able, or use that frequency to identify you later if you are copying me (by sending me OOO - see the special DXpedition QSO Procedure link above).
 Therefore, NEVER change your transmit frequency after you start calling - pick a clear frequency nobody else is using and stay on it!
 I will try to contact any callers I can copy, but first priority will be given to people who are copying at that particular time, contributors, and stations with shorter common moon windows.
 I also will be giving priority to those stations who have demonstrated their unselfish commitment to 6m EME by their willingness to accept schedules as requested by other DXers who still need their DXCC.

-NOTE TO ALL STATIONS: Remember that I am using a single yagi, and it can be elevated only to a maximum elevation of 65 degrees (with great difficulty, trying to interlace the elements between the guy ropes), and if the guy ropes are wet, the elements are shorted out causing high SWR, making operation impossible.
+NOTE TO ALL STATIONS: Remember that I am using a single yagi, and it can be elevated only to a maximum elevation of 65 degrees, and if the guy ropes are wet, the elements are shorted out causing high SWR, making operation impossible.
 I have a lot better success when my elevation is below 45 degrees.
 So....even if you figure we have plenty of common window time, PLEASE don't wait until my elevation is too high to work you - if you are horizon-only, I encourage you to try to contact me when my moon is lower than 45 degrees elevation if at all possible!
-There is also another reason for trying to contact me when my moon is lower - Because my antenna is only 20' above the ground, I do get some additional ground gain when my moon is below 45 degrees elevation.
+There is also another reason for trying to contact me when my moon is lower - Because my antenna is only 24' above the ground, I do get some additional ground gain when my moon is below 45 degrees elevation.
 That is one reason why I have been so successful on 6m EME with only a single yagi!
-You will also notice that I do have very short common moon windows with NA stations on my moonset.
+You will also notice that I have very short common moon windows with all NA stations during my moonset.
 If you are in EU and you have a 6m EME array with elevation, PLEASE call me before moonrise in NA.
-I will be giving priority to NA horizon-only stations during their moonrise.
+I will be giving priority to NA stations during their moonrise.
 There is lots of time to work EU while we are both elevated and/or during your moonrise - MNI TNX!!!

 On the above tentative operating schedule spreadsheet, I have indicated times when the elevation is over 50 degrees by marking the time periods with diagonal lines throughout the cells.
 If possible, I will try to remain QRV when the moon is high and elevate as high as I can, especially during the days of lowest Degradation.
-However, if nobody seems to be around, I may choose to go QRT if nobody shows up during those periods, or if I have already worked stations whose moon is on the horizon during those periods.
+However, if nobody seems to be around, I may choose to go QRT when the moon is above 65 degrees.
 Please check on the ON4KST EME CHAT page for updates regarding my activity during such periods.

 Please also note that heavy rains can create a 1.5:1 SWR on the antenna, which is high enough to shut down the amplifier.
 So, I may have to be off the air at times.
 Please just keep watch on 50.190 and I will try to stick to the published schedule as well as I can.

 As explained above, I expect to be able to send out daily updates to the MAGIC BAND EME email group and revise this website daily with a list of the stations worked.
 Please watch the MAGIC BAND EME email list for updated information.
 Please also share any updates with others on the ON4KST EME CHAT page.
 If there is some question regarding a contact, please DO call again.
-However, once you have confirmed a contact with me, please do not call for a second contact - some of the common moon windows during the lowest Degradation periods are very limited, and many stations are expected to be calling.
+However, once you have confirmed a contact with me, please do not call for a second contact - some of the common moon windows during the lowest Degradation periods are extremely limited, and many stations are expected to be calling during those short windows.

 Sorry, no LOTW, eQSL or other newfangled ways of confirmation.
 I will be using old fashioned photo QSL cards.
 Please QSL DIRECT with SASE (foreign stations include a current IRC or $2 USD for postage) direct to: